ChrisO98/Capstone_GOPHR_ROS/README.md

 This repository contains the top portion of GOPHR code; The bottom portion of GOPHR (chassis) was handled by my teammates.

-GOPHR's ROS files.
+GOPHR's ROS (Robot Operating System) files.<br>
 These files were used on a Raspberry Pi 4 4gb running Ubuntu 20.04 LTS with a installment of Ubuntu Desktop using tasksel and LightDM, and ROS Noetic.

 Download and place the 'froze_east_text_detection.pb' file into gophr_hardware/scripts https://github.com/oyyd/frozen_east_text_detection.pb